voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 .. _teams-plugins:

-FiftyOne Teams Plugins
+FiftyOne Enterprise Plugins
 ======================

 .. default-role:: code

-FiftyOne Teams provides native support for installing and running :ref:`FiftyOne plugins <fiftyone-plugins>`, which offers powerful opportunities to extend and customize the functionality of your Teams deployment to suit your needs.
+FiftyOne Enterprise provides native support for installing and running :ref:`FiftyOne plugins <fiftyone-plugins>`, which offers powerful opportunities to extend and customize the functionality of your Enterprise deployment to suit your needs.

 .. note::